nawocci/jagapadi-backend/README.md

 - **Description**: Predicts the disease from an uploaded image.
 - **Request**: Multipart form-data with an image file.
-- **Response**: JSON object with the plant, disease, description, confidence score, and date.
+- **Response**: JSON object with the plant, disease, description, confidence score, date, and image URL.

     ```json
     {